SUSE distribution is available Linux Enterprise 15 SP4

 • Implemented the ability to apply live patches to update user-space components such as Glibc and OpenSSL on the fly.
 Patching is done without restarting processes by applying patches to in-memory libraries.

-• JeOS images (minimal builds of SUSE Linux Enterprise for virtualization systems) have been renamed to Minimal-VM.
+• JeOS images (minimalistic SUSE builds) Linux Enterprise for virtualization systems) have been renamed to Minimal-VM.

 • Fulfilled SLSA level 4 requirements to protect against malicious changes during development.
 To verify applications and container images using digital signatures, the Sigstore service is used, which maintains a public log for authentication (transparency log).

-• Provided support for managing servers running SUSE Linux Enterprise using Salt, a centralized configuration management system.
+• Support for managing servers with SUSE is provided Linux Enterprise using the Salt centralized configuration management system.

 • Added experimental support for the schedutil (cpufreq governor) processor frequency control mechanism, which directly uses information from the task scheduler to make a decision on changing the frequency and can immediately contact the cpufreq drivers to quickly change the frequency, instantly adjusting the CPU operation parameters to the current load.